 Sharing on social media?
 Here are some more great posts to share:

-- Share an infographic about the Global Food Crisis on Instagram or LinkedIn.
+- An infographic about the Global Food Crisis on Instagram or LinkedIn.

-- Share how to pray for the Global Food Crisis on Instagram or Facebook.
+- How to pray for the Global Food Crisis on Instagram or Facebook.

-- Share a video about the Global Food Crisis on Instagram, Facebook, LinkedIn, or TikTok.
+- A video about the Global Food Crisis on Instagram, Facebook, LinkedIn, or TikTok.

-- Share a helpful blog on the Global Food Crisis on Facebook.
+- A helpful blog on the Global Food Crisis on Facebook.

 We need people who will raise funds so that real, tangible action can be taken to help feed and support children.
 You can use your influence to fundraise.